Santroller/Santroller/index.md

 * Support for various consoles, including PS2/3/4/5, Wii, Switch, Xbox 360 and Xbox One / Series
   * PS2 requires a [nightly build of OPL](https://santroller.tangentmc.net/console_guides/ps2.html) for most games, some of the later games do support PS3 instruments natively though.
   * PS3 works natively with no additional requirements
-  * PS4 and PS5 will use PS3 mode and work with no additional requirements, except for gamepad and guitar hero live guitar mode which requires an [authentication](https://santroller.tangentmc.net/console_guides/authentication.html) controller
+  * PS4 and PS5 will use PS3 mode and work with no additional requirements, for standard 5 fret guitars and four lane or five lane guitar modes.
+Other modes require an [authentication](https://santroller.tangentmc.net/console_guides/authentication.html) controller
   * Xbox 360 either requires the use of an [authentication](https://santroller.tangentmc.net/console_guides/authentication.html) controller, or to use [UsbdSecPatch](https://santroller.tangentmc.net/console_guides/authentication.html#usbdsecpatch) to bypass authentication on a RGHed console.
   * Xbox one requires an [authentication](https://santroller.tangentmc.net/console_guides/authentication.html) controller
   * Switch works natively with no additional requirements